West Virginia Communities

 Hikers take in the view of historic Harpers Ferry, one of the oldest communities in West Virginia, from Maryland Heights.

-West Virginia is unique among the U.S. states and commonwealths in its community development patterns, which are determined mainly by terrain.
-In the early 1900s, railroads penetrated deep into its interior in search of extractible wealth, though by the turn of the 21st century, the tide of industrialism had ebbed, leaving behind a landscape of small communities in a singular rural environment.
+West Virginia is unique among the U.S. states and commonwealths in its community development patterns, which are largely determined by its terrain.
+In the early 1900s, railroads penetrated deep into its interior in search of extractable wealth, though by the turn of the 21st century, the tide of industrialism had ebbed, leaving behind a landscape of small communities in a singular rural environment.

 West Virginia is divided into 55 counties, most of which were established before West Virginia was created in 1863.
 Most county bounds encircle a territory principally defined by ridges and river drainage areas.
 Most counties in West Virginia are relatively rural.